 3) Outside of the laces.
 It’s not easy and if you’ve never done it, you might not be able to get it right.
 So if you’re local book private lessons with me and we will get after it.
 Some players fly and drive in from other states to do 5-6 hours of training in 2 days.
 If this isn’t an option feel free to email me from the website and I will do my best to help you.

-4) inside of the foot no bounce.
+4) 1 touch – no bounce.
 The first minute or two might be difficult, so be patient and keep working on it.
 My trainees often struggle at the beginning and after a few minutes, they look like different players.
 I’d say if you can get 7 or 8 in a row off the wall it’s good.
 Just the other day one of my trainees couldn’t get 4 and then after a few minutes, she was getting 12.

 5) Two touches minimum, any way you want.
 You will see the player below doing thigh to foot, but you could do foot to foot or take three or four touches.
 Let it just come to you, but then you can also plan certain ways.
 The idea as that with all these different ways, you’ll have better prepared yourself.